yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 The `Maybe` monad proved to be useful while being a very simple example.
 We saw the utility of the `IO` monad.
-But now a cooler example, lists.
+But now for a cooler example, lists.

 <a href="code/03_Hell/02_Monads/12_Monads.lhs" class="cut">03_Hell/02_Monads/<strong>12_Monads.lhs</strong> </a>